Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/layers.md

 ## Delete a layer

 Select the section then layer you want to delete.
 You will be asked if you're sure, press Delete again to confirm.

+## Layer Disclaimers

+You can add popup disclaimers to your layers that show when a user turns on a layer.
+The first step is to add a new disclaimer with the details you need.

+- Name: A friendly name for administrators
+- Disclaimer: The disclaimer to show.
+This can be plain text or HTML
+- Frequency: How often you want the disclaimer to show.
+The options are:
+  - Just once: Will only show once in that browser
+  - Always (once per session): Will show a maximum of once per browsing session.
+Refreshes do not count as a new session, but new tabs do.
+This prevents users from constantly being bombarded with the message every time they turn the layer on/off
+  - Once a (day/week/month etc.): Shows once per period shown
+- Dismiss Text: Optional text to show on the dismiss button.
+Defaults to 'Close' if you leave it blank

+Once you've created the disclaimer, you can go to your layer and set the disclaimer in the [Advanced settings](#layer-details) of the layer.

+Disclaimers work using the browsers localStorage and sessionStorage.
+If a user changes browser, or clears their localStorage, they will see the disclaimer again.

+!!! tip
+    Multiple layers can share the same disclaimer.
+This not only saves you from having to write multiple similar disclaimers, it also allows you to 'bundle' disclaimers together, so if you have a bunch of layers that all need the same disclaimer, the user will only see the warning once, not for every layer they click

+!!! warning "Limitations"
+    If a layer is already turned on (either through layer customisations or via a share link) the disclaimer will not trigger unless the user turns the layer off and back on.
+This is to prevent being potentially bombarded with disclaimers on first load.